Professor Federico Calegari

 In particular, by manipulating the expression of the cdk4/cyclinD1 complex, their system allows the temporal control of NSC expansion and their switch to differentiation, thus, ultimately increasing the number of neurons generated in the mammalian brain.
 This approach is important for basic research and using somatic stem cells for therapy of the mammalian central nervous system while providing a better understanding of i) stem cell contribution to tissue formation during development, ii) tissue homeostasis during adulthood, iii) the role of adult neurogenesis in cognitive functions, and perhaps, iv) better using somatic stem cells in models of neurodegenerative diseases.

-ICMS 2018 is bringing you a lecture that should not be missed by one of the most highly respected Cardiothoracic Surgeons in the world!
+ICMS 2019 is bringing you a lecture that should not be missed by one of the most highly respected Neuroscientists in the world!